When you learn that a person who must be included in the case by filing unit policy is in the home, take the following action:

-If a client fails to provide an SSN or proof of application for an SSN for a child over 12 months of age or for an optional person, do not add the child or the optional person to the cash case.
+If a customer fails to provide an SSN or proof of application for an SSN for a child over 12 months of age or for an optional person, do not add the child or the optional person to the cash case.

-If a client refuses or fails to provide an SSN or proof of application for an SSN for an adult parent of a child in the case and the adult parent is a U.S. citizen or eligible noncitizen, SWAP the cash case.
+If a customer refuses or fails to provide an SSN or proof of application for an SSN for an adult parent of a child in the case and the adult parent is a U.S. citizen or eligible noncitizen, SWAP the cash case.

 For persons who are temporarily absent from the home, see WAG 03-02-01.